jimregan/notes/_drafts/2026-01-14-chatgpt-reel-notes.md

   (you’ll see this *a lot* in Hungary)
 * **kedvenc + plural** – ironic framing (*kedvenc vonatai*)
 * **orr-** as descriptive slang prefix (shape-based nicknames)

----

-## Why this works without speech

-* list format = meme logic
-* everyone already knows the context
-* the absence of verbs makes it feel like an *official ranking*, which heightens the irony

-This is **Hungarian infrastructure humour at its most compressed**.

----

-### Clean takeaway for your notes

-> A minimalist MÁV satire where “favourite trains” are mostly **non-trains or infamous rolling stock**, relying on shared cultural knowledge rather than language complexity.

-If you want: next MÁV one, we can just do **“what background knowledge is assumed”** and stop there.

 -----